jenniferkbriggs/Functional_and_Structural_Networks/README.md

 ## Folder 2022Islet

-This is all the code used in the paper: "What do Functional Synchronization Networks Indicate About Underlying Structure and System Dynamics?
-A network theory study of the islet." by Briggs et al.
+This is all the code used in the paper: "β-Cell intrinsic dynamics rather than gap junction structure dictates subpopulations in the islet functional network." by Briggs et al eLife 2023.

 To run 'basic network analysis: (plot histogram and adjacency matrix)